TerraFirmaCraft/Documentation/1.20.x/worldgen/features/index.md

 - Config:
   - `states`: A [Key Value List](../common-types/#key-value-list) with the following fields:
     - `rock` A [Lenient Blockstate](../common-types/#lenient-blockstate) corresponding to the 'raw' rock block of a rock type.
 	- `blocks` An array of [Lenient Blockstates](../common-types/#lenient-blockstate) that will be chosen from randomly when placing the boulder.

+### Branching Cactus
+Places a kind of branching cactus (eg. the Saguaro)

+- Type: `tfc:branching_cactus`
+- Config:
+  - `block`: A branching cactus block.

 ### Loose Rock
 Places a loose rock on the ground based on the rock type at the position.